GUIGuard-Bench: Toward a General Evaluation for Privacy-Preserving GUI Agents: Privacy Protection

-\paragraph{LLM-Based Replacement.} This method uses the privacy detector to obtain the text within private regions and then calls a lightweight on-device text model (e.g., \texttt{qwen/qwen-2.5-7b-instruct}) to generate anonymized replacement text.
-In practice, it can anonymize all private text in a screenshot in about one second.
-The anonymized text is then rendered back onto the original image using suitable font size, spacing, background color, and text color.
-This approach is fast, easy to implement, and computationally efficient, but the pasted text may not perfectly align with the original UI style and can look less natural.
+The original study discusses two replacement methods. \textbf{LLM-Based Replacement} uses the privacy detector to obtain the text within private regions and then calls a lightweight on-device text model to generate anonymized replacement text, which is rendered back onto the original image. \textbf{Image-Generation Replacement} first crops the image region containing private information and then uses an AIGC model to directly generate a replacement region with similar semantics and better visual blending.

-\paragraph{Image-Generation Replacement.} This method first crops the image region that contains private information and then uses an AIGC model to directly generate a replacement text image with similar semantics.
-Its main advantage is that the generated text tends to better match the original image in font style, color, and background blending, resulting in a more natural appearance.
-However, it typically incurs higher inference cost.